-When an insured is injured by a someone who is on the job, it is natural to look to their employer to help cover the cost of the damages the worker causes.
+When an insured is injured by someone who is on the job, it is natural to look to their employer to help cover the cost of the damages the worker causes.
 Often, the employer will respond by invoking the independent contractor defense.
-In essence, the employer is arguing that they aren’t liable for the wrongful acts of the negligent party because that person isn’t actually their employee, and therefore they aren’t responsible for their mistakes.
-And in fact, under the law, employers cannot be held liable for the acts of their independent contractors.
+In essence, the employer is arguing that they aren’t liable for the wrongful acts of the negligent party because that person isn’t actually their employee, and therefore they aren’t directly responsible for that person’s mistakes.
+This is because employers generally cannot be held liable for the acts of their independent contractors.

 Let’s begin with the exceptions to the independent contractor defense.